monalvrz/Election_Analysis/README.md

   - Create a for loop to obtain the total votes, the number of candidate names and county names.
   - Next we will initialize a if condition that will iterate on the selected columns of our file to obtaine the total votes, the candidate names and the county names and add them to a list if not repeated. **The if condition is the element that will help the Colorado Board of Elections to use this code on other elections, not only with this particular election.
 The loop will hold only the information that we need.
 It doesn't matter if there are three, five, eight or ten candidates and counties, this formula will retrieve each one of them.**
       _Example: Imagine you have five candidates instead of three.
-                candidate_names: Charles Casper Stockham, Diana DeGette, Raymon Anthony Doane, Jonathan Simons, Stephanie Miller
+                candidate_names: Charles Casper Stockham, Diana DeGette, Raymon Anthony Doane, Jonathan Simons, Stephanie Miller.
                 The if condition will append each name in the 'candidate_options' list.
-                The same scenario will happen with the counties, the loop_
+                The same scenario will happen with the counties.
+It doesn't matter how many counties you have in the database, the code will not append                   the name if it is repeated, and it will continue to do the search till it completes the row._
- - Finally, we will add the data on the lists.
+ - The if condition will add the new information on the lists.
+ - Print the final vote count in the terminal.
+ - And save the results to our text file.

 ```
 # Initialize a total vote counter.